 Sharing Group Posts & Information

 Please be aware that this group is closed.
 Everything said and posted here is intended to remain here and go no further.
 People here share their deepest feelings, fears and thoughts, often sharing information they would not elsewhere.
-Unless with the express permission of individual members, no material posted here is to be shared elsewhere for any reason, including lifting photos, screenshots of conversations, copying and pasting, etc. Doing so will result in immediate removal from the group.
+Unless with the expressed permission of individual members, no material posted here is to be shared elsewhere for any reason, including lifting photos, screenshots of conversations, copying and pasting, etc. Doing so will result in immediate removal from the group.
 Discussing other people's children is something that should begin with the parent of that child.

 Some families who are involved in lawsuits should also be aware that what they post to this group could be subpoenaed.
 Please utilize your legal contact or refer to Facebook's Terms of Service for more guidance.

 Personal attacks will not be tolerated, and will be deleted at the discretion of the administrators.
 This is not to say you can’t disagree, or express your opinion - it is to say that stating things in a respectful manner, even with disagreements, is required, as is keeping on topic and sharing personal experiences.
 Providing additional information on a subject or more clarification to a topic when presented in a respectful manner is not a personal attack.